 Arrested or detained by a government entity for at least 48 hours.

 Murdered in retribution for, or to prevent, news coverage or commentary.
-Also includes journalists killed in crossfire or while covering dangerous assignments.
+Also includes journalists killed in conflict or crossfire or while covering dangerous assignments.

 Killed (Motive Unconfirmed)

 The motive for a journalist's murder is unclear, but there is reason to believe it may be related to his or her professional duties.
 CPJ continues to research the reasons for the crime and encourages local authorities to pursue investigations.

 Credentials denied or suspended; fined; sentenced to prison; visas denied or canceled; restrictive legislation; libel suit intended to inhibit coverage.

 Vanished.
 No group has taken responsibility for the journalist's disappearance; in some instances, feared dead.